 Gilding pale streams with heavenly alchemy”.
 (S.33)

-“Thrice threefold” equally translates to number ‘9’ in Roman numerals ‘IX’ while in Greek the ‘I’ stands for Iesous and the ‘X’ for Christos.
-While in line ‘9’ of (S.33) we find our author’s son termed “my Son one”.
+“Thrice threefold” equally translates to number ‘9’, in Roman numerals ‘IX’ being Jesus Christ’s initials in Greek = Ιησούς Χριστός.
+While in line ‘IX’ of (S.33) we find our author’s son termed “my Son one”.

 “Of him, myself and thee, I am forsaken.”

-Like many royal dynasties ‘incest’ lay at the heart of this Tudor royal family and although I believe Edward de Vere to be the greatest Englishman ever born, he perhaps ‘unwittingly’ (not knowing she was his mother at the time) became involved in a love affair with her which I have absolutely no doubt was instigated by her (I give evidence of this in my article – shortly alluded to.)
-Elizabeth had five sons (her ‘store’ of princes) while “The first” of these decided rather late in the day (following prophesies by Dr John Dee C.1600 predicting the year of Elizabeth’s death, the year of our author’s death and the year the Globe Theatre would burn to the ground) to write a poem called “The first” in which ‘Phoebe’ is an allegory of ‘Elizabeth’ a poem that presents a confession of startling consequences – conveyed by the sentiment:
+Like many royal dynasties ‘incest’ lay at the heart of this Tudor royal family and although I believe Edward de Vere to be the greatest Englishman ever born, he perhaps ‘unwittingly’ (not knowing she was his mother at the time) became involved in a love affair with her – which I have absolutely no doubt was instigated by her (I give evidence of this in my article shortly alluded to.)
+Elizabeth in fact gave birth to five princes (her ‘store’ of ‘spares’) while “The first” of these decided rather late in the day (1601) to pen a poem in respect of this very fact.
+In this poem called “The first” Phoebe is an allegory of ‘Elizabeth’ a poem that presents a confession of startling consequences – conveyed by the sentiment:

 “Clouds” referring to the lack of poetic freedom and general suppression our author felt he was subjected to by her majesty, while I must stress there is a significant difference between “Son of Heaven” (a prince) and ‘Son of God’.

-The poem “The first” our author signed “Ignoto” (the unknown) which is rather ironic since to the greater populace of G.B. i.e. 99.9% he still remains unknown.
-Rather tellingly though; found within the poem there is a more revealing second signature anagrammatically spelling the name ‘E de Vere’ in a triangular formulation – which invites the most pertinent of questions:
+The poem “The first” our author signed “Ignoto” (the unknown) which is rather ironic since to the greater populace of G.B. i.e. 99.9% he remains unknown.
+Rather tellingly though; found within it, there’s a more revealing second signature anagramatically spelling the name ‘E de Vere’ in a triangular formulation – which invites the most pertinent of questions:

 Why in ‘Loves Martyr’ on the previous page to William Shake-speare’s monumental metaphysical masterpiece “The Phoenix and the Turtle” does there exist a poem signed by Edward de Vere?

-“The first” which along with other highly important historical poems such as his ‘INVOCATIO’ and his ‘NARRATION’ are located either side of “The Phoenix and the Turtle” poems that are found analysed in detail in my work:
+“The first” which along with other highly important historical poems such as his ‘INVOCATIO’ and his ‘NARRATION’ are located either side of “The Phoenix and the Turtle”, poems analysed in detail in my work: